cu-mkp/research-teaching-companion/content/resources/activity-sheets/activitysheet_lake-pigments.md

 ### Pigments

 Pigments are colored, insoluble particles that, when combined with a binding medium, create paint that can then be applied to a substrate.
-Historically, most pigments were sourced from the natural environment, including from plants, insects, stones, and dirt.
+Pigments can either be natural or synthetic.
+Historically, most pigments were sourced from the natural environment.
 Since the nineteenth century, the synthesis of pigments in industrial settings has become very common, ensuring consistent quality and new formulations.

+Natural pigments generally come in three varieties:
+- mineral: from mineral ores, semi-precious stones, and even gemstones.
+- earth: from special types of colored dirt (**NJR FIX THIS!!!**).
+These are also, technically, a form of mineral pigment.
+- organic: from plants and animal sources.
+Lake pigments fall under this category.

 Pigments are most often encountered as a component of paint.
 In short: Pigment + Binding Media = Paint